Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc/doc/readme_developer.txt

    CompileAction provides a direct way to compile .jj, .jjt or jtb files in the contextual PopupMenu associated with a File.
-   CompileAction simply calls a static method of Compiler.
+   CompileAction simply calls a static method of Builder.

 6) Decorator to annotate generated files point="org.eclipse.ui.decorators">